8 ways to cure scabies

 If you are just using it now and then, here and there, for itch relief, you can try a small amount.
 It takes about 3 ounces to cover your whole body (depending on how big you are).

-If you want to buy pre-mixed sulfur lotion/ointment, here are a few products to choose from (below).
+You can buy pre-mixed sulfur lotion/ointment.
 Mixing Nu-Stock sulfur lotion or sulfur powder with baby lotion is a lot cheaper, but obviously pre-mixed lotion is a lot tidier!

 This "butter cream 'n' ointment" is made with shea butter mixed in other natural oils to make it creamier.
 Shea butter is a natural, organic oil that is relatively solid at room temperature, but it softens on your warm skin.
 You can always pre-soften it with a few seconds in the microwave (lid off) or by putting it in warm water for a few minutes (lid on).